-Hunt expands for Chilean plane with 38 aboard
+Chile: Debris believed from missing plane carrying 38 found

 The C-130 Hercules took off Monday afternoon from a base in far-southern Chile on a regular maintenance flight for an Antarctic base.
 Radio contact was lost 70 minutes later.

+The discovery came as Chilean officials had expanded the search for the missing military plane.

+Mosqueira said the search area covered an area of about 400 by 450 kilometers (250 by 280 miles) and he said improved visibility was helping the crews of searchers using planes, satellites and vessels from Argentina, Brazil, Uruguay and the U.S. as well as Chile.

-The search area extends over treacherous waters of Drake’s Passage between the tip of South America and Antarctica.
+The search area extended over treacherous waters of Drake Passage between the tip of South America and the Antarctic.
 The plane was carrying 17 crew members and 21 passengers, three of them civilians.

+The two pilots had extensive experience, according to the Chilean air force, which said that while the plane was built in 1978, it was in good condition.
+The air force said it flies this route monthly.

+The four-engine C-130 is a “military workhorse” and experts say in general well maintained airplanes can fly for 50-plus years.

 Ed Coleman, a pilot and chair of the Safety Science Department at Embry-Riddle Aeronautical University in Prescott, Arizona, said rapidly changing weather in the Antarctic makes it a difficult place for pilots.